learn-co-students/dsc-project-building-a-calculator-staff/README.md

 We can see how the logic set by using `if-else` statements, along with functions can be used to control the flow of the program in an easy way.
 Let's add more functionality to our calculator as below:

 > Let's try to make it a bit more interesting by introducing the behaviour of a real calculator so our users can choose to either continue with calculations OR exit the system.
-Users gets this functionality by pressing `y` for yes and `n` for no towards continuation.
+Users get this functionality by pressing `y` for yes and `n` for no towards continuation.

 ## Example interface